0xAX/linux-insides/Booting/linux-bootstrap-5.md

 ...
 ```

 And `.rodata..compressed` contains the compressed kernel image.
 So `rsi` will contain the absolute address of `_bss - 8`, and `rdi` will contain the relocation relative address of `_bss - 8`.
-As we store these addresses in registers, we put the address of `_bss` in the `rcx` register.
+In the same way we store these addresses in registers, we put the address of `_bss` in the `rcx` register.
 As you can see in the `vmlinux.lds.S` linker script, it's located at the end of all sections with the setup/kernel code.
-Now we can start to copy data from `rsi` to `rdi`, `8` bytes at the time, with the `movsq` instruction.
+Now we can start copying data from `rsi` to `rdi`, `8` bytes at a time, with the `movsq` instruction.

-Note that there is an `std` instruction before data copying: it sets the `DF` flag, which means that `rsi` and `rdi` will be decremented.
+Note that we execute an `std` instruction before copying the data.
+This sets the `DF` flag, which means that `rsi` and `rdi` will be decremented.
 In other words, we will copy the bytes backwards.
-At the end, we clear the `DF` flag with the `cld` instruction, and restore `boot_params` structure to `rsi`.
+At the end, we clear the `DF` flag with the `cld` instruction, and restore the `boot_params` structure to `rsi`.

-Now we have the address of the `.text` section address after relocation, and we can jump to it:
+Now we have a pointer to the `.text` section's address after relocation, and we can jump to it:

 ```assembly
 	leaq	relocated(%rbx), %rax
 	jmp	*%rax
 ```

-Last preparation before kernel decompression
+The final touches before kernel decompression
 --------------------------------------------------------------------------------

 In the previous paragraph we saw that the `.text` section starts with the `relocated` label.
-The first thing it does is clearing the `bss` section with:
+The first thing we do is to clear the `bss` section with:

 ```assembly
 	xorl	%eax, %eax